willGauntletAi/many-notes/README.md

 ## Installation guide (Docker)

-Create a new directory named "many-notes" with this structure:
+Create a new directory named `many-notes` with this structure:

 ```
 mariadb/